Apeksh742/Docker-project/README.txt

 # Docker-project

-** NOTE: Download one file only and the name of file must be docker-compose.yml only.
+** NOTE: Get one file only and the name of file must be docker-compose.yml only.

 Requirements: docker-compose, docker and apache server